 Bio

-As a theater and film actress with a love for diving deeply into my characters and bringing different historical periods to life for audiences, I enjoy researching my roles as much as performing them.
+As a theater and film actress with a love for diving deeply into my characters and bringing different historical periods to life, I enjoy researching my roles as much as performing them.
 Although I'm forever being told that I stepped out of a bygone era and am frequently cast in period pieces, my versatility enables me to embody a wide variety of characters, time periods, and genres.

 For a listing of my acting credits and training, please refer to my acting resume.